by Rachel Wells

-Food has a way of setting the tone for the season, and there is definitely something extra special about the food during the fall and winter holidays.
-With this list of fall inspired snacks and treats, even the pickiest of eaters can find something to enjoy.
-If you’re after-school snack ideas are in a bit of a rut, give your children a chance to grow their culinary skills with these fall inspired snacks and treats they can easily make themselves.
+Food has a way of setting the tone for the season – and there is definitely something extra special about the food during the fall and winter holidays.
+If you’re after school snack ideas are in a bit of a rut, give your child a chance to grow their culinary skills with these fall inspired snacks and treats they can easily make themselves.

 Apple Monster Cookies

-Remove the core from an apple, and cut the apple into round slices.
-Spread peanut butter on top of the apple slices, and finish them off with M&M’s, granola, and chocolate chips.
+Remove the core from an apple and cut the apple into thin, round slices.
+Spread peanut butter on top of the apple slices, and finish them off with M&M’s, granola, or chocolate chips.

 Fall Snack Mix